sztsam/HOO_TW-Discord-bot/docs/map.md

 # Map generation

 This command generates a custom world map.
-You can make maps with many different options.
+<br>You can make maps with many different options.
-Ally families are supported.
+<br>Ally families are supported.
 If no ally family is set to the server then uses the default first 15 ally.

 The command has three subcommands: Conquer, Ally, Player

 ## Conquer

 Show conquers on the map.
-Conquers are marked with bigger rectangles.
+<br>Conquers are marked with bigger rectangles.
 You can either choose live data or non live data.
 (Non live data is reverted back to full hour or midnight)
-Specific dates can also be used.
+<br>Specific dates can also be used.

 >/map conquer \<server> \<type> \<size> \<custom list> \<ally family> \<barbarian> \<player> \<politic> \<vegetation> \<from last x time> \<from> \<to> \<live>